Gus: I'm sure they'll be fine. I am told the assassin that survived is gravely injured. It's doubtful he'll live. Now, thank me and shake my hand.

-Just as Gus leaves, there is a fervor of activity: Leonel's vitals are plummeting!
-Walt, Gomez, and several DEA and APD officers watch as doctors try to resuscitate him, but to no avail: Leonel is dead.
-The officers quietly celebrate his demise, all the while unawares that Gus's arrival at the hospital served to distract everyone as Mike snuck in and poisoned Leonel...
+Just as Gus leaves, there is a fervor of activity: Leonel's vitals are plummeting.
+Walt, Gomez, and the other cops rush upstairs, where the doctors are frantically trying to resuscitate him, but to no avail: he has died.
+The officers quietly celebrate his demise.
+In their glee, none of them notices Mike slipping away, depositing a syringe in a trashbin.

-Gus returns to work at Los Pollos Hermanos, where he receives another call from Bolsa.
-The federales were putting pressure on him as a result of the US government looking into an attempt on a DEA agent's life, and Bolsa knows that Gus is responsible.
-Bolsa promises to pay Gus "a little visit" after he ducks suspicion, but he would never get the chance to make good on that promise: the federales make their move and gun down everyone in Bolsa's home, including Bolsa himself.
-Gus smiles with a smug sense of satisfaction as he ends the call to the sound of gunfire claiming Bolsa's life before snapping the phone used to talk to him in half and disposing of it, then returns to work.
+Upon returning to Los Pollos Hermanos, Gus receives another call from Bolsa, who complains that pressure from the U.S. government in the wake of Hank's shooting has brought the Mexican Federales to his residence.
+Bolsa accuses Gus of betraying him, threatening to pay a visit when things calm down.
+However, Bolsa will never get that chance: the federales make their move at their moment, and gun down everyone in Bolsa's home, including Bolsa himself.
+Gus smiles with a smug sense of satisfaction as he ends the call to the sound of gunfire claiming Bolsa's life, before snapping his burner in half and throwing it away.